guang-zh/dbpedia-GSoC2021/README.md

 - Learn DBpedia databus
 - Upload the World Vaccination Progress with Databus

-Meeting on August 2nd 2021.
+August 2nd 2021 Meeting.
 Set up ssh dbpedia server and SSH key together; set up webid for the Databus upload Tasks to do:
 - Try again for the DBpedia databus upload
 - Prepare data sets for healthcare
 - Try again maven databus

-Meeting on August 5th 2021.
+August 5th 2021 Meeting.
 Discussed Tarql Mappings
 Tasks to do:
 - Use Kaggle API for downloading data sets
 - Continue mapping

-Meeting on August 9th 2021.
+August 9th 2021 Meeting.
 Discussed Kaggle API and DBpedia databus upload
 Tasks to do:
 - Shell scripting and web scrapping for checking kaggle versions